dmkgll/dmkgll/_posts/2022-08-18-scammed-shitcoins.md

 The other day I came across this video for no reason at all (seriously why is YouTube promoting this to me?) and the term "DeSo" (decentralized social media) sounded so ridiculous to me I had to watch.
-Given the fact that the guys in the video have no idea what they are talking about and are obviously getting some kind of kickback to promote this crap, I was surprised by just how many comments the video seemed to have.
+Given the fact that the guys in the video have no idea what they are talking about, are obviously getting some kind of kickback to promote this crap, and are speaking about the coin in such a way that would probably land a licensed stock advisor in jail, I was surprised by just how many comments the video seemed to have.

 Do people actually like this nonsense?
 Probably.
 People paying small fortunes like cartoon ape jpegs.